Family Reunification Parole Processes

 Step 5: Beneficiary receives advance authorization to travel to the United States.

-- After completing Step 4, CBP will, in its discretion, post a notice in the beneficiary’s online account confirming whether CBP determined to issue advance authorization to travel to the United States to seek a discretionary grant of parole, on a case-by-case basis, at the CBP area inside a U.S. airport, which is also referred to as an interior port of entry.
+- After completing Step 4, CBP will, in its discretion, post a notice in the beneficiary’s online account confirming whether CBP determined to issue advance authorization to travel to the United States.

 - If approved, this authorization is valid for 90 days.
 Beneficiaries are responsible for securing their own travel via commercial air to the United States.
 Approval of advance authorization to travel does not guarantee entry or parole into the United States at a U.S. port of entry.
 Parole is a discretionary determination made by CBP at the port of entry, based on a finding that parole is warranted due to urgent humanitarian reasons or significant public benefit.

-- Children under age 18 must travel to the United States with and in the care and custody of a parent or legal guardian who is able to provide documentation to confirm the relationship.
+- Children under age 18 must travel to the United States with and in the care and custody of a parent or legal guardian who can provide documentation to confirm the relationship.

-- Principal beneficiaries must travel to the United States with or before any derivative beneficiary, as derivative beneficiaries may not be paroled into the United States unless the principal beneficiary is paroled into the United States.
+- Principal beneficiaries must travel to the United States with or before any derivative beneficiary.
+Any derivative beneficiaries who travel before the principal beneficiary, will not be paroled into the United States under FRP.

 Step 6: Beneficiary seeks parole at the port of entry.

-- Upon arrival at the airport, the beneficiary will undergo additional screening and vetting, to include additional fingerprint biometric vetting consistent with the CBP inspection process.
+- When a beneficiary arrives at the airport, they will undergo additional screening and vetting, to include additional fingerprint biometric vetting consistent with the CBP inspection process.
 A beneficiary who is determined to pose a national security or public safety threat will generally be denied parole.
-A beneficiary who otherwise does not warrant parole as a matter of discretion upon inspection, will be processed under an appropriate processing pathway and may be referred to U.S. Immigration and Customs Enforcement (ICE).
+A beneficiary who otherwise does not warrant parole as a matter of discretion upon inspection will be processed under an appropriate processing pathway and may be referred to U.S. Immigration and Customs Enforcement.

 Step 7: Beneficiary is paroled into the United States.

-- A beneficiary granted parole under these processes will generally be paroled into the United States for a period of up to three years, subject to applicable health and vetting requirements.
+- A beneficiary granted parole under these processes will generally be paroled into the United States for a period of up to 3 years, subject to applicable health and vetting requirements.

 - A beneficiary granted parole may apply for an Employment Authorization Document (EAD) by filing Form I-765, Application for Employment Authorization, either online or via mail.